mulderp/mulderp.github.com/_posts/2014-03-31-build-your-email-list-with-firebase.md

 ## Conclusions

 The application could still be improved in a number of ways.
 We could wire up events from Firebase with Zapier and Mailgun for example, to automatically send emails when data is submitted.
 The view still misses a number of things such as validation of an email address, and maybe some more helpers to build a social community around your landing page.
+Keep tuned, updates will be coming.

 ## References